edogriba/GribaldoRosa/ITD/backend/app/api.md

 - **Endpoint**: `/api/internship/get_by_id`
 - **Method**: `POST`
-- **Description**: Retrieves the full details of an internship position by its ID.
+- **Description**: Retrieves the full details of an internship by its ID.

 #### Request Parameters